Rapid Simulations of Halo and Subhalo Clustering: Conclusions

-\acknowledgments We thank Marta Spinelli at ETH Zurich for the helpful discussions on PINOCCHIO.
+\acknowledgments We thank Marta Spinelli at ETH Zurich for the helpful discussions on \texttt{PINOCCHIO}.
 We want to thank Uwe Schmitt at ETH Zurich for his help to speed up the subhalo extraction from the merger history and Adam Amara at ETH Zurich and University of Portsmouth for his input on running simulations in previous work.
+We further thank Beatrice Moser, Pascal Hitz and Silvan Fischbacher (all at ETH Zurich) for helpful discussions.